 What makes SPARK so cost-effective is that it leverages the resources already in place in the community like top-notch facilities, service centers, and researchers.

 At what stage does SPARK take projects in?

 SPARK has a range of projects in each class, from exciting new targets with some validated biology that need a screening effort to identify a hit compound, to repurposing programs that are poised to enter the clinic.
-SPARK Berlin also accepts projects for biologics, new chemical entities, diagnostics, medical devices and digital health.
+SPARK-BIH also accepts projects for biologics, new chemical entities, diagnostics, medical devices and digital health.

 Why focus on unmet medical need?
 Wouldn’t second in class be commercially viable?